ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

   * New login process
     * Support for newer app version login
     * Support for Chinese server login
+* Initial support for some models (e.g. N3, N7 and N8 series)

 ### 1.1.0
 * Stable release